eonist/GitSync-applescript/README.md

  - [ ] set the interval to every 10 seconds so that we can do
  - [ ] Add Num of Lines modified to the commit message [here](https://github.com/eonist/GitSync/issues/32)
  - [ ] Sync GitSync wiki
+ - [ ] Check if GitSync has internet connection, if not then skip interval
 - [ ] **Bonus**
  - [ ] **Bonus:** Complete the KeychainParser and KeychainModifier classes
  - [ ] **Bonus:** Create an UML activity diagram, And UML class diagram